Fonta1n3/nostrnode/README.md

 Feeling sad and ovewhelmed bc you lost all your funds on FTX but now want to take some responsibility to hodl in a more self sovereign way?

 Try nostrnode!
 A way to connect your mobile device to any Bitcoin Core light client.
-For now Fully Noded is the only wallet that works with Bitcoin rpc as a backend via http.

 ## How?

 - Fully Noded is a nostr client as is nostrnode, they deal only in `ephemeral` event types.

-- nostrnode is hardcoded to speak `http` to your local Bitcoin Core `http` server which by default is exposed to `localhost`.
+- nostrnode is hardcoded to speak to your *local* Bitcoin Core `http` server which by default is exposed to `localhost`.

 - The user needs to add the `rpcauth=xxx` from nostrnode to their `bitcoin.conf`, subscribe a Bitcoin Core light client (like Fully Noded) to nostrnode's public key and vice-versa.

 - Encryption words are used as a cross platfrom encryption key thanks to `rncryptor`.
 Input the words yourself or let Fully Noded handle it by deriving a 12 word mnemonic from the cryptographically secure random number generator for you (FN trims it down to 5 words).

-- You'll need to subscribe to pubkeys, Fully Noded and nostr node create them on your behalf, just paste them in.

 ## Whats next?